malemay/katcher/README.md

 ## Prerequisites

-You will need a Linux system with the [https://github.com/samtools/htslib](htslib) and pthread libraries installed in order to compile and run `katcher` and associated binaries.
-Users will find that the `katcher` runs faster if htslib is compiled with libdeflate support, although this is not necessary. pthread should be installed by default on most Linux systems.
+You will need a Linux system with the [htslib](https://github.com/samtools/htslib) and pthread libraries installed in order to compile and run `katcher` and associated binaries.
+Users will find that `katcher` runs faster if htslib is compiled with libdeflate support, although this is not necessary. pthread should be installed by default on most Linux systems.